-A lawn roller is not needed but can aid in the compaction of the sodded grass to the soil.
+A lawn roller can aid in the compaction of the sodded grass to the soil.
 You can also step around the area to provide pressure.
 With all of the necessary tools to get started, you can begin to prepare your soil.

 Soil preparation is vital to a successful sod transplant.
 Follow our step-by-step guide on how to prepare the ground for new sod:

 When clearing the ground, be sure to pull any weeds and remove any unwanted grass from the area.
 Leftover debris will be a barrier between the new sod and the soil, which causes issues when the grass tries to form roots down into the soil.
 Be sure you are also removing any rocks, sticks, or debris along with the plants.

-At this stage, you can also conduct a soil test to get a good idea of the pH of your soil.
+At this stage, you can also conduct a soil test to get a good idea of the pH and existing nutrients in your soil.
 A soil test can be done every year as a part of your spring lawn care routine.
-Our collection of lawn food fertilizer offers a variety of nutrient blends for maximum soil health.
+Our collection of lawn food fertilizers offers a variety of nutrient blends for maximum soil health.
 There are several benefits to using a liquid fertilizer over granular - see why you should go liquid.

 Optimal soil conditions for transplanting new sod help ensure that your new grass will take root without issue.
 You can also follow this ground preparation guide as a starting point for planting new grass seed and even use some of these tips in your weekly lawn care.